Winfield Racing School

-The Winfield Racing School (formal name:École de Pilotage Winfield) is a French school for racing drivers at Paul Ricard in France.
+The Winfield Racing School (formal name: École de Pilotage Winfield) is a French school for racing drivers at Paul Ricard in France.

 History

 Winfield Racing School was established as École de Pilotage Jim Russell by Bill Knight, Arthur Owen and Jim Russell with help from Gérard Crombac at Magny-Cours, France in 1963.
-The name was changed to École de Pilotage Winfield (Winfield Driver School) in 1964 when Bill Knight, a successful land speed records campaigner from Jersey island, who owned a karting circuit in Mallorca among other ventures named Winfield, decided to make the new project independent from Jim Russell.
+The name was changed to École de Pilotage Winfield (Winfield Driver School) in 1964 when Bill Knight, a successful land speed record campaigner from the Jersey, who owned a karting circuit in Mallorca among other ventures named Winfield, decided to make the new project independent from Russell.

-At the time, Magny-Cours circuit (also called the Jean Behra circuit) was just built in 1960 by the local owner/farmer, Jean Bernigaud, whom Gérard 'Jabby' Crombac knew about, and the school became the main user of the otherwise under-utilized local racing course.
+At the time, the then-Jean Behra circuit had just been built in 1960 by farmer and motorsport promoter Jean Bernigaud, whom Gérard 'Jabby' Crombac knew about, and the school became the main user of the otherwise under-utilized local racing course.
 There were many aspiring young drivers in France, where an open-wheel racing school did not exist, and the school enjoyed initial success attracting many talented students including Jean-Pierre Jaussaud, François Cevert, Patrick Depailler, Jacques Laffite and Patrick Tambay.